Professional Blogger

 I have a technology blog and was wondering what the best, most efficient methods for getting more exposure and promoting your blog to the internet masses.
 Besides providing great content, how do you generate more page views and repeat readership?

-Asked by Featurewriter over 12 years ago
+Asked by Featurewriter almost 13 years ago

 First and foremost, get familiar with SEO strategies.
 Knowing the best ways to write a headline, set up a URL and write keywords into your posts can make or break your search engine traffic.
 Second, start linking up.
 Search engines see links to your site from larger sites as a cross-reference that you're site is worthwhile.
 Ask like-minded blogs to link you but don't be offended if they ignore you/say no. Third, get on social media.
 If everything you write doesn't go on Twitter & Facebook, you're missing out (and keep an eye on Google Plus).
 Fourth, identify "Blog Carnivals" and blogs that do linkposts and submit your best stuff to them.
 Not everything, pick your spots.
 Finally, encourage discussion & comments.
 Readers need the okay from you that its safe to share their thoughts.
 Ask for their opinions in every post with polls, questions, etc.